-Quitnic A New Dawn Rising was edited by Michael
+Quitnic A New Dawn Rising

 I have never used an editor before and was not sure what I would get.
 However, I have been very pleasantly surprised.
 I am hoping to write another book in the next few years and when it is completed I will certainly look to making use of your services.

 I think I got your details from Amazon.com.

 Your free sample gave me confidence that you would do a good job.